Fifth Fleet Admiral Transits Strait of Hormuz on Warship with UK, French Commanders

 |0

-This work, Fifth Fleet Admiral Transits Strait of Hormuz on Warship with UK, French Commanders [Image 2 of 2], by PO2 Elliot Schaudt, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fifth Fleet Admiral Transits Strait of Hormuz on Warship with UK, French Commanders, by NAVCENT Public Affairs, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Fifth Fleet Admiral Transits Strait of Hormuz on Warship with UK, French Commanders

 LEAVE A COMMENT